Former West Australian steam locomotive W933 at the head of a Pichi Richi Railway train, Quorn, 16 July 2009.

 Moonta Mines Tourist Railway operates between the museum in the former Moonta Mines Model School and the former Moonta railway station.
 The 2 km trip includes commentary and passes historic relics of the former mining operations.
-Trains operate on Wednesdays, Saturdays and Sundays, and daily during school holidays.
+Trains operate on Thursdays and Fridays, and daily during school holidays.
 Moonta is located approximately 160 km north-west of Adelaide.

 Murray Bridge RiverBoat Rail and Steam Group

 Murray Bridge RiverBoat Rail and Steam Group is based at the wharf area of Murray Bridge.
 The group has a former South Australian Railways Rx Class steam locomotive and several carriages.
 Murray Bridge is located approximately 75 km south-east of Adelaide.

 National Railway Museum, Port Adelaide

 The National Railway Museum is one of Australia’s largest railway museums.
 It has a collection of steam and diesel locomotives, historic rolling stock and other displays.
 Most exhibits are from the former South Australian Railways and Commonwealth Railways, but there are also items from private railway operators.
 The collection includes Commonwealth Railways steam locomotive G1, class leader of the G Class, the first locomotives to operate on the Trans-Australian Railway; 500 Class steam locomotive 504, one of the South Australian Railways big power locomotives; and diesel locomotive 900, the first mainline diesel locomotive to enter service on the Australian mainland.
 Additionally, the museum operates the 457 mm gauge Semaphore to Fort Glanville Tourist Railway over a distance of 2 km using a 2-4-0 steam locomotive.
 Trains run every Sunday and public holiday from October to April, and daily fduring most school holidays, while the museum is open daily.
 The National Railway Museum also publishes books and Catch Point, a bi-monthly magazine about railways in South Australia.

 Pichi Richi Railway